withstudiocms/studiocms.dev/src/content/blog/beta-8-release.md

 StudioCMS 0.1.0-beta.8 brings several exciting features:

-**Redesigned Dashboard:** The dashboard has been completely revamped using the @studiocms /ui library, offering a modern, intuitive interface for managing content.
+**Redesigned Dashboard:** The dashboard has been completely revamped using the `@studiocms/ui` library, offering a modern, intuitive interface for managing content.
 This unexpected improvement enhances usability, making navigation smoother for developers.

 **Auth System Overhaul:** Security is tighter with a new authentication system using lucia-next, new encryption (requiring a CMS_ENCRYPTION_KEY), and support for multiple oAuth providers.
-Login and signup pages have a fresh look with ThreeJS backgrounds, improving user experience.
+Login and signup pages have a fresh look with backgrounds, improving user experience.

 **Headless CMS Model:** StudioCMS now focuses on backend functionalities, giving you flexibility to integrate with any frontend framework.
-For headful setups, the @studiocms
-/blog plugin is recommended, offering a complete solution.
+For headful setups, the `@studiocms/blog` plugin is recommended, offering a complete solution.

 **Dynamic Sitemaps:** This feature automatically generates sitemaps, improving your website’s search engine optimization (SEO) and ensuring content is discoverable.